heliocloud-data/platform/install/daskhub/README.md

         </details>
     - This will use Helm (a K8s package manager) to get Daskhub running on our cluster
-    - Default first deploys without Authentication and Authorization then gets the URL for our DNS routing and reruns with Authentication and Authorization specified in `dh-auth.yaml`, can alter `02-deploy-daskhub.sh` according to comments to run without authentication
+    - Default deploys with Authentication and Authorization then gets the URL for our DNS routing and reruns with Authentication and Authorization specified in `dh-auth.yaml`, can alter `02-deploy-daskhub.sh` according to comments to run without authentication
     - If you receive an error on executing the helm chart see this [link](https://stackoverflow.com/questions/72126048/circleci-message-error-exec-plugin-invalid-apiversion-client-authentication)

 Congratulations!
 At this point you should have a working HelioCloud DaskHub environment.
 Go to the Daskhub Frontend URL you just configured and try logging in.
+(NOTE: sometimes it can take up to 5 minutes for the DNS to propagate).
+If you try to load too early on Google Chrome it seems to not try to resync for several minutes (try alternate browser)
-- If this does not work after waiting a moment for the changes to propagate through try running: `helm upgrade daskhub dask/daskhub --namespace=<NAMESPACE> --values=dh-config.yaml --values=dh-secrets.yaml --version=2022.8.2 --install` and checking that the daskhub is working without auth then run `helm upgrade daskhub dask/daskhub --namespace=<NAMESPACE> --values=dh-config.yaml --values=dh-secrets.yaml --values=dh-auth.yaml --version=2022.8.2 --install` and try the link again.
+- If this does not work after waiting up to 5 minutes for the changes to propagate through try running: `helm upgrade daskhub dask/daskhub --namespace=<NAMESPACE> --values=dh-config.yaml --values=dh-secrets.yaml --version=2022.8.2 --install` and checking that the daskhub is working without auth by running `kubectl --namespace=<NAMESPACE> get svc proxy-public` and go to the `EXTERNAL-IP` url to make sure it loads (this allows you to spin up a Jupyterhub without authentication and you can type anything into the username and password) then run `helm upgrade daskhub dask/daskhub --namespace=<NAMESPACE> --values=dh-config.yaml --values=dh-secrets.yaml --values=dh-auth.yaml --version=2022.8.2 --install` and try the link again.
 Sometimes it takes a few deploys.

 ## Debugging